 You could easily come to the Chicago Southland, eat pizza every day for a year and not duplicate your pizza order.
 There are scores of restaurants serving up this Chicago specialty in various forms - cracker thin, stuffed, pan pizza, deep dish, calzone - with a huge selection of toppings.
 So, come and let us make your pizza dreams come true.

 One of the first pizzerias in the area, Joe Aurelio opened in a small Homewood storefront with four tables in 1959.
 Over the years, the love for Joe’s dough, sauce and sausage just continued to grow.
 Fans still flock to the Homewood restaurant for pizza pie made in the old oven (upon request).
-You’ll now find Aurelio’s all around the country and you can enjoy it in this area in Chicago Heights, Crete, Frankfort, Mokena, New Lenox, Palos Heights, Richton Park and Tinley Park, in addition to the huge Homewood location that can accommodate 500-plus.
+You’ll now find Aurelio’s all around the country and you can enjoy it in this area in Chicago Heights, Crete, Frankfort, Mokena, New Lenox, Palos Heights and Richton Park, in addition to the huge Homewood location that can accommodate 500-plus.

 The first Giordano’s opened in 1974, but the double-crusted family recipe goes back two centuries.
 While you’ll find a number of Italian specialties on their menu, their jam is their “Famous Stuffed Deep Dish” pizza.
 Visit them in Matteson, Orland Park and Mokena.

 Established in 1986, they’re best known for their Chicago-style Deep Dish.
-You’ll find carry-out and delivery locations in Flossmoor and Palos Heights and a full service restaurant and bar in Tinley Park.
+You’ll find carry-out and delivery locations in Flossmoor and Palos Heights.

 Pizza Fun Facts